pdjr-n2k/ROM106/README.md

 block.

-The relay module's switchbank instance number is configured during installation using a DIL switch and four LED indicators are used to give a clear indication of the state of each relay.
+The relay module's switchbank instance number is configured during installation using a DIL switch.
+Four LED outputs are used to give a clear indication of the state of each relay.

 __ROM104__ accepts instructions for relay operation over the NMEA 2000 bus, responding to